An Electrified Fortified Commuting Machine

 Giving Bicycle Commuting a Shot

-I love living close to the hospital.
+I love living close to the hospital, or at least I did when I had a hospital job.
 I might make ten or twelve round trip commutes on a busy call weekend.
 Living three minutes away rather than twenty minutes away saves me a few hours of commuting in a few days.

 Another benefit of living so close is having the ability to walk home after you’ve come in for an epidural in the wee hours and locked your keys in the car.
 That happened.
 Twice.
 I didn’t have to call anyone or hail an Uber.
 I just walked the twelve minutes home.